WHAT ARE COOKIES?

 ARE THERE DIFFERENT TYPES OF COOKIES?

 Typically, cookies are classified into two types, either “session cookies” – which do not stay on your device after you close your browser – or “persistent cookies” – which will usually remain on your device until you delete them, or they expire.
-We use both types of cookies on our Site and Services:
+We use both types of cookies on our Services:

 - Session cookie.
 We use this type of cookie to link your actions on our Site, and a different session ID is used each time you visit our Site.
 Each session cookie will only last for the length of your browser session; all session cookies are deleted after your visit.
 A browser session starts when you open your browser window and finishes when you close it.